-Teachers asking questions and talking with students.
-The results of mini quizzes.
-Live marking - teachers marking work in the lesson with the student.
-Dot marking, i.e. colour- coded dots.
+Teachers asking The results of mini Live marking - teachers Dot marking, i.e. colourquestions and talking quizzes. marking work in the coded dots. with students. lesson with the student.
 Mid-lesson checks.
 Using a visualiser or Marked pieces with a Peer (working with a scanned work to share comment, grade or partner) and self- ideas. against a mark-scheme. assessment.